ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 I developed a philosophy: build it right enough.
 Not perfect, but solid.
 Not hacky, but pragmatic.
 Every component had to work today but be ready to scale tomorrow.
 This philosophy guided every decision.

-Some pragmatic choices that saved us:

-- Used managed services wherever possible instead of building from scratch
-- Chose boring, proven patterns over cutting-edge solutions
-- Documented decisions, not code - why mattered more than how

 ## Reinforcements Arrive

 About six weeks in, I got the best news possible: we were bringing on another engineer.
 When Evander (Ev) joined, everything changed.
 Suddenly I wasn't carrying the entire technical weight alone.
 We could divide and conquer, review each other's code, and bounce ideas off each other at 9 PM when we hit a wall.